johnalison/obsidian-notes/Journal/3 October 2024 Thursday.md

 - v1 looks much better than v0... rerunning v0.
 - v0 looks the same as before... making a v2
 - v2 looks like v1.
 Deleted v0 and remaking... updated seed as 53x(seed+13).. on **cmslpc321**
+- Seeing that the mixed histograms counts dont match the cutflows !
+	- Data is OK
+	- **fixed the issue!**  Cannot repeat filenames in the datasets..
+All the PS data was being counted in v0 (fixed by making copies of the PS data with different file name)

 [[FBC2 Meeting 3 October 2024]]